Part D: Appendices

 The Title IX Coordinator will offer to assign an Advisor for any party if the party so chooses.
 If the parties choose an Advisor from the pool available, the Advisor will be trained and familiar with the College’s resolution processes.

-College Process Advisors can provide clarification about Saint Mary’s College policies and procedures, and may attend all meetings, investigation interviews, and resolution proceedings, at which their advisee is entitled to be present, and review documents and materials from the investigation, the draft and final investigation report, and any relevant documents related to the outcome of the resolution process.
-A College Process Advisor cannot provide legal advice.
+College-Appointed Advisors can provide clarification about Saint Mary’s College policies and procedures, and may attend all meetings, investigation interviews, and resolution proceedings, at which their advisee is entitled to be present, and review documents and materials from the investigation, the draft and final investigation report, and any relevant documents related to the outcome of the resolution process.
+A College-Appointed Advisor cannot provide legal advice.

-Advisors should assist a party with preparing for any meeting or interview that is associated with the investigation, hearing, and/or appeal process, including accompanying the party to investigation interviews, pre-hearing meetings, and the hearing.
+Advisors should assist a party with preparing for any meeting or interview that is associated with the investigation, administrative resolution, and/or appeal process.
 Advisors should help their advisee prepare for each meeting and are expected to advise ethically, with integrity, and in good faith.

-The College generally expects an Advisor to adjust their schedule to allow them to attend College meetings/interviews/hearings when planned, but the College may change schedules meetings/interviews/hearings to accommodate an Advisor’s inability to attend, if doing so does not cause an unreasonable delay.
+The College generally expects an Advisor to adjust their schedule to allow them to attend College meetings/interviews when planned, but the College may change schedules meetings/interviews to accommodate an Advisor’s inability to attend, if doing so does not cause an unreasonable delay.

 All Advisors are subject to the same College policies and procedures, whether they are attorneys or not.
 The College may seek to restrict the role of any Advisor who does not respect the sensitive nature of the process or who fails to abide by the College’s privacy expectations.